 Ballardvale: Team track, small passenger shelter on LH opposite current passenger platform, small mill complex on RH.
 Mill site turned into large condo complex in the 1990s.

 Andover: Brick mill complex on LH West of station, stone Richardson-esque station on RH (now a restaurant, platform sheds demolished late 1980s).
 Plans for freight house on LH East of old station (site of current platform) in July 1993 Mainline Modeler.

 Shawsheen Village: stone station on L just E. of road underpass, still standing, not restored as a stop when passenger service returned in 1980s.
 8 story concrete pillastered mill complex on LH E. of station, with spurs, coal pocket closer to Shawsheen River.
 Fill across Shawsheen valley to South Lawrence, I-495 overpass after about 1965.
 EB track from W of station (timetable Frye) to Andover St. in Lawrence retained as freight lead after 1976.

 Lawrence: engine terminal (roundhouse extant into 1990s as warehouse) on RH, 2 yard tracks to R of main.
 Skewed through truss road overbridge, deep rock cut with foot overpass at W. throat of yard - double-ended yard w/freight house (RDC layover point 1965 - 1974) at E end, mill complex along RH edge, busy grade crossing w/tender into mid-1970s at E. throat (Andover St).
 Lawrence Tower (demolished about 1973) on LH at point where industrial spur (former Southern Div. track from Lowell) converges LH.
-At tower, double track resumes post-1976, long sidings on either side of main began, ran to Shawsheen River bridge at North Andover line.
+At tower, double track resumes 1976-2014, long sidings on either side of main began, ran to Shawsheen River bridge at North Andover line.
+Easterly siding ("Track 17") restored to service 2012.
 Manchester & Lawrence branch diverges in wye on LH to cross Merrimack River on deck truss, main curves RH sharply (45 MPH).
-Brick 1930s passenger station on L (later bakery), with 2 mail/express loading spurs (short steel umbrella sheds demolished 1990s).
+Brick 1930s passenger station on LH (later bakery), with 2 mail/express loading spurs (short steel umbrella sheds demolished 1990s).
 Long umbrella shed on center platform, access originally via underpass, stair from street remains at W. end.
 Past old station, industries on either side, new station/garage on LH past Union St. overbridge.
-Large brick mill complex 1/2 block L along Merrimack River with various spurs (inactive since 1980s).
+Large brick mill complex 1/2 block LH along Merrimack River with various spurs (inactive since 1980s).